 - providing benches and chairs throughout the garden space

 - sharing responsibility – this doesn’t mean doing the work.
-However, they may need prompting and/or physical assistance.
+However, they may need prompting and physical assistance.

 Connecting to the World